What’s Your Wild?

 The mornings you wake up to a surprise pow day, immediately call in sick, drive like a maniac to the hill with your favorite tunes pumping while singing as loud as your lungs are capable of… Stay Wild.

-That feeling you get when the first snowfall of the year hits; Nothing can stand in your way; you’re a mother fuckin superwoman that day… Stay Wild.
+That feeling you get when the first snowfall of the year hits; Nothing can stand in your way; you’re superwoman that day… Stay Wild.

 When you finally stick that drop that you’ve tomahawked off countless times year after year… Stay Wild.

-When you nerd out in a snow pit and discuss the conditions with your crew and end up walking away from the desired line; Then you’re at home talking to your parents on the phone and so go damn proud and happy you made that decision … Stay Wild.
+When you nerd out in a snow pit and discuss the conditions with your crew and end up walking away from the desired line; Then you’re at home talking to your parents on the phone proud and happy of the decision you made … Stay Wild.